 More Than One Needs to Know :)

 Who am I?
-Since Dec 31 of 1975, I have been called Nipun Mehta.
+For the last four decades, I have been called Nipun Mehta.
 As such, science tells me I'm 99.9% empty space and 0.1% vibration in constant flux.
 So, technically, I am seeker of an answer to this very question.

 What was the pilgrimage about?
 Six months into our marriage, my wife and I embarked on an open-ended walking pilgrimage across India to "use our hands to do random acts of kindness, use our heads to profile inspiring people, and use our hearts to cultivate truth."
 We ate whatever food was offered and slept wherever place was offered.
 After 1000 kilometers, we ended up at a monastery where we mostly meditated for the next three months.
 That whole year radically deepened the values with which we wanted to carry ourselves.